mnyt-aqw/Ultra-Turbo-Pipeline/README.md

 This script builds a custom container from the provided definition file and pulls pre-built containers for all other tools used in the pipeline.
+It will take roughly 20 minutes to run.

 ``` bash
 cd Containers/
 bash containers.sh
 ```

-### Prerequisits
+### Prerequisites

-The only prerequisits you need to run this pipeline are `Apptainer`/`Docker`, and `Nextflow`.
+The only prerequisite you need to run this pipeline are `Apptainer`/`Docker`, and `Nextflow`.
 The pipeline will install everything else by it self.